hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cacti.md

             <td>
                 ### **Commit** to be reviewed
 ---
-fix(sync-ts-config): fix no such file or directory tsconfig.json
+build(sync-ts-config): fix no such file or directory protos-js/tsconfig.json
 ```
 Primary Changes
 ---------------